uploadcare/uploadcare-ruby/README.md

 end
 ```

-Please note what almost all actions depends on Uploadcare servers and it will be wise of you to expect that servers will return error code (at least some times).
+Since many of the above listed things depend on Uploadcare servers,
+errors might occasionally occur.
+Be prepared to handle those.

 ## Testing

-Run `bundle exec rspec`.
+For testing purposes, run `bundle exec rspec`.

-To run tests with your own keys, make a `spec/config.yml` file like this:
+Please note, if you're willing to run tests using your own keys,
+make a `spec/config.yml` file containing the following:

 ```yaml
 public_key: 'PUBLIC KEY'